modx-pro/Docs/docs/en/components/office/logic.md

 Here is everything you need for editing records modExtra on the site's frontend на фронтенде сайта, [by one commit][7].

 After you register the way to a controller, Office will download it from the given directory for all actions that have to do with it.
-You do not have to copy anything, you can just provide and update your vidget inside your package.
+You do not have to copy anything, you can just provide and update your widget inside your package.
 [Management of keys in modstore.pro][8] already works like this, as well as output [of the authors' sales statistics][9].

-And if you are planning to use Ext JS in your vidgets, notice that by default there already are some new [improved Office components][10], like a table with an imbedded search - you can extend them as much as you want.
+And if you are planning to use Ext JS in your widgets, notice that by default there already are some new [improved Office components][10], like a table with an imbedded search - you can extend them as much as you want.

 As [modExtra][11] is suited for designing addons for MODX and already supports Office, I recommend that you use it as an example.